 An installation by expedition geologist and artist Charles Lindsay, who directs the artist-in-residence program for SETI (Search For Extra Terrestrial Intelligence).
 The installation will delve into earth's geological and cultural pasts, using scientific equipment salvaged from space exploration archaeology.
 Specimens and artifacts in Field Station 4 provoke musings on human perceptions of time and space.

-January 11, 2020 - February 15, 2020 @ Manhattan Arts Center
+April 4, 2020 - May 9, 2020 @ Manhattan Arts Center

 All MAC gallery exhibits are free and open to the public.

 April 6, 2020 - May 10, 2020 @ Chang Gallery, Seaton Hall

 March 1, 2020, 4:30 AM - April 30, 2020, 10:00 AM @ Fairmont Park